 Day 1-4 | Kenya

-- You travel in a small group in a 4×4 Toyota Land Cruiser with guaranteed window seat and pop-up roof
+- You travel in a 4×4 Toyota Land Cruiser with guaranteed window seat and pop-up roof

 - Nairobi to Masai Mara Region: views of the Great Rift Valley